GERD and Sleep

 Another common symptom of GERD is regurgitation, which means a small amount of stomach acid and sometimes bits of food come up into the mouth or back of the throat.

-When leaks of stomach acid rise to the mouth and throat, it can cause coughing and a feeling of choking.
+When stomach acid leaks and rises to the mouth and throat, it can cause coughing and a feeling of choking.
 It may cause a sore throat, including a hoarse voice.
-Some patients experience difficulty swallowing, known as dysphagia, or the feeling of something blocking their throat.
+Some people experience difficulty swallowing, known as dysphagia, or the feeling of something blocking their throat.

 On top of the discomfort from heartburn, GERD can cause radiating chest pain that can affect the neck, back, jaw, or arms and last for minutes to hours.
 This symptom is frequently associated with nighttime awakenings for people with GERD.

-- When lying down, gravity no longer helps keep stomach acid down, making it easier for reflux to occur.
+- Sleep position: When lying down, gravity no longer helps keep stomach acid down, making it easier for reflux to occur.

-- Decreased swallowing during sleep reduces an important force that pushes stomach acid downward.
+- Less swallowing: Decreased swallowing during sleep reduces an important force that pushes stomach acid downward.

-- Saliva can help neutralize stomach acid, but production of saliva is reduced during deeper stages of sleep.
+- Reduced saliva production: Saliva can help neutralize stomach acid, but production of saliva is reduced during deeper stages of sleep.

 What Are the Health Consequences of GERD?